asfpp/asfpp/interpreter/examples/change/README.md

 $ python path/interpreter.py -i inputfile -o outputfile
 ```

-or you can use the bash script for conveniente (if present, else you can build it):
+or you can use the bash script for convenience:

 ``` sh
 $ ./bash_script.sh